Frame-2085666935

 In e‑commerce services, online shopping and marketplace flows often require identity or age checks for higher‑risk use cases; where such functionality is delivered as part of the service, it must be accessible to people with disabilities.

-How will the EEA change IDV journeys?
+How will the EAA change IDV journeys?

 The EAA shifts accessibility from voluntary practice to enforceable outcome.
 Verification flows embedded in onboarding or checkout should meet Annex I’s functional requirements and interoperate with assistive technologies across web and mobile surfaces.